thindil/nimalyzer/doc/available_rules.rst

   amount of calls which set all their parameters as named.
 * optional word *not* means negation for the rule.
 Adding word *not* will change to inform only about calls which have some parameters not named.
+* namedParams is the name of the rule.
+It is case-insensitive, thus it can be set as *namedparams*, *namedParams* or *nAmEdPaRaMs*.

 Disabling the rule
 ------------------